michaelwiktorek/pigeon/README.md

 To run the server, type "python server.py".

 At this moment Pigeon does not support chatting with multiple other users at once.
-It also does not support UPnP, so you may need to forward ports if your client or server are running behind a router.